eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 The Dynamic Outline
 ________________________________________________________________________________

-The traditional eclipse outline view is used be Acceleo to display the module's structure. imports, templates, queries can be seen there, and double-clicking on any of them places the cursor at the corresponding position in the module (in the editor).
+The traditional eclipse outline view is used by Acceleo to display the module's structure. imports, templates, queries can be seen there, and double-clicking on any of them places the cursor at the corresponding position in the module (in the editor).